 Blood Alcohol Content (BAC)

 When a driver in Jefferson or Douglas County is charged with a DUI or DWAI, their Blood Alcohol Content (BAC) comes into play.
 This level is the main piece of evidence the District Attorney will use in court.
 If the BAC is between .05 and .079, the driver is above the legal limit and will be charged with DWAI.
 However, if the level is above .08 or above, then a Driving Under the Influence (DUI) charge is issued.
 When an officer testifies in court, he will cite the BAC level and the reasons preceding the traffic stop.
 If found guilty, there are several possible consequences, such as alcohol treatment, a possible plea bargain, and fines.

 Why You Need a DWAI or DUI Criminal Defense Attorney

 There is a lot at stake if you have been charged with a DWAI.
 You could have a difficult time finding employment or a place to live.
 A criminal record can be devastating for your future.
 For this reason, if you have been arrested in Arapahoe or Adams County and charged with Driving While Ability Impaired, you need an experienced criminal defense attorney to protect your rights and your driver's license.

 – Lawyers With Experience in the Courtroom

-At O'Malley and Sawyer, our attorneys are familiar with the judicial process when people are accused of a charge involving drinking and driving.
+At Sawyer Legal Group, our attorneys are familiar with the judicial process when people are accused of a charge involving drinking and driving.
 We have established relationships with District Attorneys throughout Colorado, and are often able to negotiate terms involving plea agreements.

 – Examination of the Evidence